9 min read

 MITRE ATT&CK Tactics - Persistence

-1. To protect its presence, the malware establishes an ‘autorun registry key’ (not too cunningly hidden in our example) named 'aaa', signaling its intention to establish a permanent foothold on this new host:
+- To protect its presence, the malware established an ‘autorun registry key’ (not too cunningly hidden in our example) named 'aaa', signaling its intention to establish a permanent foothold on this new host:

-1. To further achieve this permanency, attackers may establish or alter Windows services to persistently run the malicious code.
+To further achieve a permanent presence, attackers may establish or alter Windows services to persistently run the malicious code.
 These services, which are programs that execute background tasks, are launched automatically by Windows during startup.

 In our case the creation of the Service; '114' is used to do exactly that by launching ‘invoice.exe' after every restart.

-1. Another common tactic from attackers is to create their own permanent user account, truly embedding in the victim's environment, and in our case, we will see such an account with the user name; ‘abx’ used to solidify the attacker's presence:
+- Another common tactic from attackers is to create their own permanent user account, truly embedding in the victim's environment, and in our case, DRONE has identified and mapped to MITRE ATT&CK, such an account with the user name; ‘abx’:

 MITRE ATT&CK Tactics - Privilege Escalation - TA0004

-Privilege Escalation involves methods used by attackers to obtain higher access rights on a system or network.
+Privilege Escalation involves attackers using methods to obtain higher access rights on a system or network.
 Typically, attackers start with basic access and seek greater privileges to achieve their goals, exploiting vulnerabilities or system misconfigurations.

 Elevated privileges can range from SYSTEM/root access to a local administrator or user accounts with admin-level permissions or rights to specific systems or functions.

-MITRE ATT&CK Tactics - Defence Evasion - TA0005
+MITRE ATT&CK Tactics - Defense Evasion - TA0005

-Defence Evasion involves strategies by attackers to evade detection, such as disabling security tools, cloaking data, and mimicking legitimate processes to conceal malware.
-Techniques that also undermine defences are additionally catalogued under this category:
+Defense Evasion involves strategies by attackers to evade detection, such as disabling security tools, cloaking data, and mimicking legitimate processes to conceal malware.
+Techniques that also undermine defenses are additionally cataloged under this category:

 Our incident unfolds with the deceptive simplicity of a downloaded file named, 'invoice.zip'.
 This was a password-protected file, which as a ‘digital Trojan horse,’ was concealing dual ‘agents of chaos’:

-As identified here by the Binalyze DFIR Lab, the executable 'invoice.exe' was actually a potent command and control mechanism borne from the Havoc Framework, often used as a red-teaming tool.
+As identified here by a Binalyze DFIR Lab rule, the executable 'invoice.exe' was actually a potent command and control mechanism borne from the Havoc Framework, often used as a red-teaming tool.

 The second element of our Trojan horse was 'anti-defender.bat' which in this case was a script engineered to stop Windows Defender's safeguards.
 These seemingly mundane files can lay in wait in unusual directories such as C:\Windows\Temp directory, poised to orchestrate a symphony of destruction!